 What do they already know?
 This determines how much background info you must provide.

 Where do they stand on the issues related to your topic?
 Do you think they'll be sympathetic about your topic coming into your presentation?
 Try to put yourself in their shoes: anticipate their objections or concerns, answer their questions, play to their passions.
-If you don't know where they stand, you can ask a few of them as you prepare your presentation.
+If you don't know where they stand, you can ask a sample of them as you prepare your presentation.
 In the business world, this is called market research and involves surveys and focus groups.

 What kind of language style or formality will they best respond to?
 You'll use a different level of formality and vocabulary when addressing your professor versus talking to your four-year-old cousin.
 Similarly, if you aim too formal or too high in your vocabulary, your audience either won't understand or will see you as a snob (or both).
 If you aim too casual, they'll dismiss you as uninformed or will think you're insulting their intelligence.
 Strike a balance.

 What entertains them; what do they find interesting?
 This can help you figure out something that will grab their attention.
 Most college students respond well to visuals and videos as well as compelling stories.
 But you can also get their attention by stepping away from the technology and doing something offline like a demonstration, description, or discussion.
 Just make sure that whatever you choose is short, sweet, and relevant to your presentation--no random SpongeBob dances!
 (Unless that's relevant, then go for it.)